Dove Green School, Dubai Investments Park – The Review

 • Governance is compromised by weaknesses in community representation and lack of required resource investment in school leadership

-“Dovecote Green is a wonderful, safe community school based in Dubai Investment Park.
+“Dove Green School is a wonderful, safe community school based in Dubai Investment Park.

 Our school prides itself on developing the whole child.